 Country-by-Country Report (CbCR)

-MNE groups with consolidated global revenues of AED 3.15 billion or more must also file a Country-by-Country Report (discussed in a separate guide).
+MNE groups with consolidated global revenues of AED 3.15 billion or more must also file a Country-by-Country Report.

 Choosing a Transfer Pricing Method